andrewdimmer/csi-3370-software-project-config-test/docs/version-control/Issues.md

 You've now submitted an issue to that team!
 It's now up to them to assign it out and prioritize it with their other work.
 When in doubt, feel free to conversations about the issue in the issue comments.

 Note: this is great to not only report issues for other teams, but also self-report issues.
 Found a bug in code that someone else wrote?
 Create an issue for it, then just add them as the assignee and let them know.
-The issue will do the rest of the tracking for you regarding progess.
+The issue will do the rest of the tracking for you regarding progress.

 ## "I'm fixing a bug or missing documentation.
 How do I track my progress?"